-Istanbul’s food culture thrives on the sweet-and-sour pairing of vegetables and fruits, rooted in Ottoman cuisine.
-This tradition lives on in local markets, where fresh okra, sour cherries, and other seasonal produce define summer in Istanbul.
-Turkish dishes like vişneli bamya celebrate these flavors and connect modern kitchens to the city’s culinary past.
+Istanbul’s food culture thrives on the sweet-and-sour pairing of vegetables and fruits, a tradition rooted in Ottoman cuisine.
+This heritage lives on in local street markets, where seasonal staples like fresh okra and tart sour cherries define the height of the summer harvest.

 How to Make Vişneli Bamya